mozilla-services/heka/docs/source/configuration.rst

 Parameters:

-- address (string): An IP address:port.
+- address (string):
+    An IP address:port.
+- signer:
-- signer: Optional TOML subsection.
-Section name consists of a signer name, underscore, and numeric version of the key
+    Optional TOML subsection.
+Section name consists of a signer name, underscore, and numeric version of the key.

-    - hmac_key (string): The hash key used to sign the message.
+    - hmac_key (string):
+        The hash key used to sign the message.

 Example: